camwick/Minesweeper-Solver/README.md

 The goal is not to achieve a competitive solver to achieve low time solves.
 This is just a fun project to challenge ourselves.

+I am not opposed to creating our own minesweeper gui using Java Swing.

 ## Goals:
 - Solve no-guess boards on [minesweeper.online](https://minesweeper.online/)
   - Might switch to [Minesweeper Arbiter](https://minesweepergame.com/download/arbiter.php) due to bots being against minesweeper.online's rules